ferrisfox/Ferrisbot/README.md

 ### Other Developer Features

-sends a pm to all bot admins when code starts
+sends a pm to all bot admins when code starts.

-console log displays invite link
+console log displays invite link.

+config file allows for the adminto enable and diable the bot without restart. also allows for modification to help text for commands.